About IMCG

 Newsletter

-The IMCG Newsletter is published three to four times a year.
-It informs you about recent developments in mire and peatland conservation and restoration.
-If you are interested in submitting an article to the newsletter, contact the IMCG secretariat (info(at)imcg(dot)net).
+The IMCG Bulletin is published monthly and informs about recent developments in mire and peatland conservation and restoration.
+The Bulletin has in 2013 succeeded the IMCG Newsletter , which was published 3-4 per year but since appears irregularly to cover strategic topics more extensively than the Bulletin can do.
+If you are interested in contributing an article to Bulletin or Newsletter, contact the IMCG secretariat (info(at)imcg(dot)net).

 News